 Brian Madajewski received his PhD in cancer cell biology from West Virginia University in 2016.
 His doctoral research work focused on the role of oxidative stress regulators in the promotion of non-small cell lung cancer and the maintenance of cancer stem cells.
 Following completion of his doctoral work, he joined the lab of Michelle Bradbury at Memorial Sloan Kettering as a postdoctoral research fellow.
 His current work focuses on the translational research of FDA-approved C dots in cancer theranostics.

-Patricia Pereira obtained her PhD in Medicinal Chemistry from the University of Aveiro, Portugal in October 2016.
-During her doctoral thesis she developed new photosensitizers by conjugating them with specific galactose motifs and validated them in the treatment of bladder cancer by Photodynamic Therapy.
-In November 2016, she joined the laboratory of Dr. Jason Lewis at Memorial Sloan Kettering Cancer Center (MSKCC).
-In her current role, she aims to modulate endocytic trafficking systems for improved immunoPET and radioimmunotherapy of Bladder and Gastric Tumors.
-In addition to Dr. Lewis, Dr. Jeremy Durack and Dr. Yelena Y. Janjigian have been kind to serve as a co-mentors in her research project, who will be instrumental to the potential translation of the project in a clinical setting.
+Patricia Pereira obtained her PhD in medicinal chemistry from the University of Aveiro, Portugal, in October 2016.
+During her doctoral thesis she developed new photosensitizers by conjugating them with specific galactose motifs and validated them in the treatment of bladder cancer by photodynamic therapy.
+In November 2016, she joined the laboratory of Jason Lewis at Memorial Sloan Kettering.
+In her current role, she aims to modulate endocytic trafficking systems for improved immunoPET and radioimmunotherapy of bladder and gastric tumors.
+In addition to Dr. Lewis, Jeremy Durack and Yelena Janjigian have been kind to serve as a co-mentors in her research project and will be instrumental to the potential translation of the project in a clinical setting.

-Sai Kiran Sharma obtained his PhD in Pharmaceutical Sciences from the University of Alberta, Canada in 2014.
+Sai Kiran Sharma obtained his PhD in pharmaceutical sciences from the University of Alberta, Canada, in 2014.
 His doctoral thesis work focused on the development and testing of immunoPET probes for the molecular imaging of epithelial ovarian cancer.
-In September 2014, he joined the laboratories of Dr. Jason Lewis at Memorial Sloan Kettering Cancer Center and Dr. Brian Zeglis at Hunter College of the City University of New York.
+In September 2014, he joined the laboratories of Jason Lewis at Memorial Sloan Kettering and Brian Zeglis at Hunter College of the City University of New York.
 In working between the two labs, he aims to develop antibody-based theranostic agents for the molecular imaging and therapy of ovarian cancer.

-Jiye is a PhD student under the supervision of Prof. Ulijn and Prof. Maria Contel of Brooklyn College and Dr. Daniel Heller at MSKCC.
-Her research focuses on the synthesis of medicinal organometallic compounds and the delivery of those drugs using enzyme responsive short peptides for anti-cancer therapeutics.
-Prior to starting graduate school, she received her B.S. in Chemistry from SUNY Stony Brook University and was an employee of the Product Safety and Toxicology Department of The Estee Lauder Companies in Melville, NY.
+Jiye is a PhD student at Brooklyn College working in the lab of Daniel Heller at Memorial Sloan Kettering.
+Her research focuses on the synthesis of medicinal organometallic compounds and the delivery of those drugs using enzyme-responsive short peptides for anticancer therapeutics.
+Prior to starting graduate school, she received her bachelor’s degree in chemistry from SUNY Stony Brook University and was an employee of the Product Safety and Toxicology Department of the Estee Lauder Companies.